Let me begin with brutal honesty — I didn’t immediately fall in love.

 jk I was with my mom and non of that happened.

 I would have loved to have stayed longer, but we needed to make our way back to Quito to catch a flight home.
 We traveled along La Ruta Del Sol and stopped at a few beaches along the way for pictures/food.

-We went up the coast just north enough to make our way to our Aunt’s home in Las Viegas just outside of Santo Domingo, where we visited her banana plantation.
-We were oddly excited about random little baby chicks that we encountered — and who can resist taking pics with just beautiful palm trees?
+We went up the coast just north enough to make our way to our Aunt’s home in Las Viegas just outside of Santo Domingo, where we visited her banana and palm tree plantation.
+We were oddly excited about random little baby chicks that we encountered — and who can resist taking pics with such beautiful palm trees?

 After a few more hours spent with family at their hotel Sumaq Kay in the trendy, Cumbaya part of Quito — our trip was coming to a close.